hthuongw1112/qhuy/README.md

 	&& sudo apt update \
 	&& sudo apt install ngrok
 4. ngrok config add-authtoken { your token here }
-5. Add a line at the end of the file ~\.bashrc
+5. Add a line at the end of the file "~\.bashrc"
 - alias start='java -Xms128M -Xmx12GB -jar spigot-1.21.4.jar --nogui'
 7. then use "screen" to start your server :D using alias and ngrok